yearn/yearn-devdocs/docs/partners/integration_guide.md

 title: Integration Methods
 ---

-There are two methods of integration, each used for different purposes.
+We propose two methods of integration, each used for different purposes.
+If you think of an integration method that is more ideal, we are open to accepting it.

 ## Wrapper